2013 NRA 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Sponsorship controversy

-The race's sponsorship by National Rifle Association (NRA) proved to be controversial prior to the race.
+The race's sponsorship by the National Rifle Association of America (NRA) proved to be controversial prior to the race.
 Although race sponsorships are negotiated with the track owner, not NASCAR itself, the sanctioning organization has final approval and did not object to the sponsorship.
 Both NASCAR's acceptance of this sponsorship, and its timing, has been controversial, and offensive to gun control activists.
 Because of the sponsorship, Senator Chris Murphy asked Rupert Murdoch, whose News Corporation owns Fox Sports, which was scheduled to air the race, to not broadcast it.
 Fox broadcast the race as scheduled, not least because failure to do so would have been a breach of the network's contract with NASCAR.
 However, Fox only used the official sponsored name once per hour (the minimum mandated by NASCAR) and otherwise referred to it generically (in this case as the "Texas 500"), the network's usual practice when a race's title sponsor does not buy ads during the race broadcast; the NRA reportedly did not seek to purchase any such ads.
 Duck Commander replaced NRA as the sponsor for the following year's race, while NRA would return as a race sponsor in 2016 for the Bristol Night Race in August at Speedway's owned Bristol Motor Speedway.